 CHERUB AND ROSES

 I purchased a very charming but very damaged plate in 1982.
 As I have said before, condition is a moot point when a pattern is lovely and rare (See Mona's Isle And A Lesson In Transferware Condition, http://dishynews.blogspot.com/2013/06/monas-isle-and-lesson-in-transferware.html.)
 I was never able to learn anything about the pattern until I read John Griffin's book "The Don Pottery" in 2002 (published in 2001).
 There on p.
 113 was a photo of my pattern!
 The plate in the book is marked with the transfer printed lion mark.
-John says it is a rare print (I knew that already) and he hoped "that the roses were the thornless variety."
+John told me it was a rare pattern, and he hoped "that the roses were the thornless variety."

 I would like a perfect example, but in the last 31 years I have not seen another plate in this pattern for sale.
 In the meantime, I have enjoyed looking at this charming cherub!